samharrison7/samharrison-hugo/content/posts/microplastics2022-wrap-up/index.md

 - Plastic fragments aren’t spherical, and there is work ongoing to quantify the distribution of shapes present in the environment.
 - Because of this, think about the relevance of using polystyrene spheres in your experiment, or assuming sphericity in your models ([oops 😳](https://github.com/microplastics-cluster/fragment-mnp/blob/dc0c29edaccf1845d0d998c7f37a20a6eb649112/src/fragmentmnp/fragmentmnp.py#L120-L124)).
 Models could easily use form factors to have more realistic representations of shape.
 - Settling of non-spherical particles is slower than Stokes' Law.
 Settling of fibres is *much* slower.
-Even alternative adaptations of Stokes’ Law (e.g. [Zhiyao, 2018](https://doi.org/10.1016/S1674-2370(15)30017-X)) don’t work well for fibres.
+Even alternative adaptations of Stokes' Law (e.g. [Zhiyao, 2018](https://doi.org/10.1016/S1674-2370(15)30017-X)) don’t work well for fibres.
 - Instead of using binned size, shape and density classes to describe your polymer, [consider using continuous probability distributions](https://doi.org/10.1021/acs.estlett.9b00379) to fully reflect the continuous nature of plastics in the environment (again, [oops 😳](https://github.com/microplastics-cluster/fragment-mnp/blob/dc0c29edaccf1845d0d998c7f37a20a6eb649112/src/fragmentmnp/examples.py#L20)).
 - Volume and surface area should be reported as part of risk assessments.
 - Additive leaching can happen over decades (e.g. [leaching of phthalates from PVC in the aquatic environment](https://doi.org/10.1021/acs.est.2c05108)).
 Don’t assume additives quickly leach from polymers!